-If you have thyroid problems then there’s also a high chance that you are taking OTHER prescription medications.
+If you have a thyroid problem then there’s also a good chance that you are taking other prescription medications.

-But did you know that these prescription medications may actually be causing issues with your thyroid?
+But did you know that these prescription medications used to treat these problems can actually make your thyroid worse?

 It’s true.